Welcome to Prague

 Health & Medicine

 During orientation, on-site staff provide students with basic information and recommendations for seeing a doctor and buying medicine.
-There are some prescription medications that are illegal in the Czech Republic—students should do their research beforehand and ensure they bring their prescription and a doctor’s note.
-Students should also prepare the necessary amount of medications if in-country refills won’t be possible, as shipping medication abroad is not permitted.
+Antibiotics and mental health-related medications are are very restricted in the EU.
+Students should do their research beforehand and ensure they bring their prescription, a doctor’s note, and medicines in their original containers.
+Students should also prepare the necessary amount of medications if in-country refills won’t be possible, as shipping medication from abroad is not permitted.

 Keeping Fit in Prague

-There are many private gyms that students can join with varying fees (YMCA is the most affordable option), as well as public clubs for swimming and other sports.
+There are many private gyms that students can join with varying fees, as well as public clubs for swimming and other sports.
+There are also many classes (e.g. yoga) around the city that are taught in English.
 Past students have joined swim teams and other sports during their stay in Prague.

 Managing Mental Health

 There is an English-language psychology/psychiatry practice in Prague.
+Major hospitals also have English-speaking options in their clinics.
 Details can be provided upon request.

 Please note that the Czech Republic has very strict medical privacy laws.
 Should a student enter a Czech hospital with a serious issue, CET staff would be unable to obtain information as that right is reserved for legal relatives.